Accessibility Statement

 Exception Comment

-We have begun to implement new accordions into the platform which are built with keyboard and screen-reader controls as standard.
+Newer accordions are built with keyboard and screen-reader controls as standard.
+Remediation of remaining legacy instances is ongoing.

-Some modals do not have active focus – whilst content can be accessed, the focus is not trapped within the modal.
+Some modals do not trap focus.
+Content can be accessed, but focus is not retained within the modal.
 We are reviewing instances of this exception and putting steps in place to remedy.

-Some navigational elements do not provide activated item status We are reviewing instances of this exception and putting steps in place to remedy.
+Some navigational elements do not indicate active/selected item status.
+We are reviewing instances of this exception and putting steps in place to remedy.

-Some content does not have focus order and correct heading structure.
+Some legacy content does not follow correct focus order and heading structure.

-New features use the correct heading structure, but we are aware that there are some areas where incorrect heading structure persists in legacy content.
+New features use the correct heading structure.
+We are aware that incorrect heading structure persists in some legacy areas.

 Some buttons and content elements are not labelled with their associated information.